-Carmi Zlotnick, president of programming for Starz, told Rotten Tomatoes over the weekend that he’s seen a script for the first episode, and a bible, which is industry lingo for the rules of the show that will guide the series.
+Carmi Zlotnick, president of programming for Starz, told Rotten Tomatoes last summer that he’s seen a script for the first episode as well as a bible, which is industry lingo for the rules of the show that will guide the series.

-“I’d like to be in production sometime in 2019,” Zlotnick said.
+“I’d like to be in production sometime in 2019,” Zlotnick confirmed at the time.

-The John Wick films are full of colorful assassins who check in and out of The Continental.
-Zlotnick said the star of The Continental will be someone we’ve never met before in the films.
+The John Wick films are full of colorful assassins who check in and out of The Continental, and Zlotnick said last year that the star of The Continental will be someone we’ve never met before in the films.
 Stahelski confirmed that “several” characters from the movie would feature in the series, but would not say whom.
 “There’s a whole new cast coming aboard for that and that hasn’t been seen before,” Stahelski said.

 Previously, Zlotnick had said The Continental will be the origin story of how this guest becomes an assassin.

-Starz President and CEO Chris Albrecht set high expectations for Continental action in January.
+Starz President and CEO Chris Albrecht set high expectations for Continental action.

 “The Continental promises to include the thunderous fight sequences and intensely staged shootouts between professional assassins and their targets that fans have come to expect in the John Wick movie franchise,” Albrecht said.
 “As well as introducing some new, darkly compelling characters who inhabit this underground world.”

 Reeves is an executive producer on The Continental.
-At January’s Television Critics Association sessions, Zlotnick said the plan was for Reeves’ Wick to show up at least once in the series.
+In 2018, Zlotnick said the plan was for Reeves’ Wick to show up at least once in the series.

 “I think you can expect to see him at some point in the series,” Zlotnick said.
 “That is part of the ongoing conversation.”

-It’s still too early to know whether hotel manager Charon (Lance Reddick) would appear, a network spokesperson said that it’s too early to say with certainty whether any specific characters or actors from the films will appear in the series.
+It’s still too early to know whether hotel manager Charon (Lance Reddick) would appear, and a network spokesperson told Rotten Tomatoes in 2018 that it was too early to say with certainty whether any specific characters or actors from the films would appear in the series.